alwaysdata/documentation/content/security/bug-bounty.en.md

 Vulnerabilities reported on other services or applications will not be addressed.

-Provide your IP address in the bug report.
-We will keep this data private and only use it to review logs related to your testing activity.

-Include a custom HTTP header in all your traffic.
-Burp and other proxies allow the easy automatic addition of headers to all outbound requests.
-Report to us what header you set so we can identify it easily.
-For instance:

-* A header that includes your username: `X-Bug-Bounty:Hacker-[accountid]`
-* A header that includes a unique or identifiable flag `X-Bug-Bounty:ID-[sha256-flag]`
+Once processed, the reports are *public*.
+Any private information can be transmitted via a support ticket on [our administration interface](https://admin.alwaysdata.com/).

-When testing for a bug, please also keep in mind:
+When testing for a bug, please keep in mind:

 * Use test accounts so as not to inadvertently compromise the privacy of our users.
 * When attempting to demonstrate root permissions with the following primitives in a vulnerable process please use the following commands: